LGBTQ+ families working with NDIS providers

 - what they know about including LGBTQ+ people

 - whether they have, or are working towards, the Rainbow Tick accreditation

 - whether their staff attend LGBTQ+ inclusivity and/or cultural safety training and who provides this training

 - where you can find their inclusion and anti-discrimination policies.

-Cultural safety in NDIS services: what it might feel like for LGBTQ+ families
+Cultural safety and NDIS providers: what it might feel like for LGBTQ+ families

-If you’re working with a culturally safe and inclusive LGBTQ+ NDIS service provider, here’s how you might expect to feel:
+If you’re working with a culturally safe and inclusive NDIS provider, here’s how you might expect to feel:

 - You or your child can be authentically yourself – for example, in the way you dress or speak.

 - Your gender or sexuality, or your child’s, is affirmed by NDIS providers and support workers.
 For example, they use correct pronouns.